-My first glimpse of Old Main was from a distance.
-Its central tower appeared briefly through the trees as I sped toward Bethany College, the mother school of more than a hundred established since 1849 by the Disciples of Christ.
+My first glimpse of the building was from a distance: its central tower appeared briefly through the trees as I sped toward the famed old school—the mother school of more than a hundred established since 1849 by the Disciples of Christ.

-My intent was to study this landmark of “Collegiate Gothic” architecture, a revival of medieval forms used in institutional construction in the late 1800s.
+My intent was to study this landmark of “Collegiate Gothic” architecture, a revival of medieval ornamentation employed in institutional construction in the late 1800s.

-Yet, everywhere the complexities of the “Great Awakening” in America were being revealed, diverting me from the pure study of architecture and into American history.
-The form of the building could not be separated from intricate patterns of Christian diversification.
+Everywhere the complexities of the “Great Awakening” in America seem to be revealed in the building, diverting me from the architecture and into American history.
+The form of the building cannot be separated from the intricate patterns of Christian diversification that blossomed in the U.S. in the early 18th century.
 Unleashed in a new land, Christianity was breaking the bonds of established forms.

-Alexander Campbell, the leader the Disciples of Christ movement, sought to educate an independent clergy, and here in the hills above the Ohio he found an ideal setting for academic study.
-During his search for a site in 1840 he wrote:
+Alexander Campbell, the leader the Disciples of Christ, sought to educate an independent clergy, and here in the hills above the Ohio River, he found an ideal setting for academic study.
+During his search for such a site in 1840 he wrote:

 These may best be illustrated in the design of the central tower at Bethany as viewed from the front of the building.
 The tower is principally symmetrical, though a tall octagonal turret ascends along its flank, intruding whimsically on the balance.

-Unlike the Smithsonian, Old Main is built principally of red brick.
+Unlike the Smithsonian, Old Main is built principally built of red brick.
 The Smithsonian is of red Seneca sandstone.
-Good stone was not easily quarried in the upper Ohio Valley in the area around Bethany, though this limitation contributes to the building’s distinction.
-Unlike the Smithsonian, Old Main features a dominant tower, placed centrally, while the Smithsonian features several towers of similar mass.
+Good stone was not easily quarried in the upper Ohio Valley around Bethany, though that limitation contributes to the building’s distinction.
+Unlike the Smithsonian, Old Main features a dominant tower, placed centrally, while the Smithsonian features several towers of differing mass.